jiaola/marc4js/README.md

 * Offers callback functions for parsing and writing various formats.
 * SAX based MARCXLM parsing that doesn't in-memory storage of records while parsing.
 Able to parse large MARCXML file with ease.
 * A MARC record object model for in-memory editing of MARC records, similar to the Marc4J object model
 * Supports UTF-8 encoded marc files and MARC-8 encoded marc files (It requires [marc8](https://www.npmjs.com/package/marc8) to handle MARC-8 encoded files).

 ## Examples

-Examples can be found in the the [marc4js_examples](https://github.com/jiaola/marc4js_examples)
+Examples can be found in the the [marc4js_examples](https://github.com/jiaola/marc4js_examples).
+You can also find examples in the test directory.

 ## Usage